Surya443/Basic_MCP_server_client/README.md

 #brave server
 npx @modelcontextprotocol/inspector uv run brave_server.py
 ```
-open the url to access the mcp inspector
+2. Open the url to access the mcp inspector

 ![mcp inpector for arxiv server](assets/inspector_arxiv.png)

 ![mcp inspector fro brave server](assets/inspector_brave.png)

-2. Once your servers are running fine, you will need  clients to connect to these servers(It's important to note that client-server connection can be one-one and also many-many) inorder for you to give context to the llm.
+3. Once your servers are running fine, you will need  clients to connect to these servers(It's important to note that client-server connection can be one-one and also many-many) inorder for you to give context to the llm.
 Here we have two chatbots(host) that uses claude sonnet to have a conversational interface.
     - mcp_chatbot.py    :  connects only with arxiv server and uses arxiv's tool,resources and prompts
     - mcp_chatbot_v2.py :  connects with arxiv,brave server and has filesystem operations